The 7 Best Selling Bathtubs Styles

 A wooden bathtub is a unique fixture in the bathroom as wood generally doesn’t suit the bathroom.

-The Alfi Freestanding wooden tub is the most popular bathtub of 2024; constructed from oak and reinforced with stainless steel, this bathtub has a stylish design that’s hard to beat.
+The Alfi Freestanding wooden tub is the most popular bathtub; constructed from oak and reinforced with stainless steel, this bathtub has a stylish design that’s hard to beat.
 It is, however, quite expensive and will require routine maintenance.

 A soaking bathtub needs to be deep enough to submerge your body fully.
-The most popular soaker for 2024 is the Wyndham Rebecca as it offers a water depth of around 32 inches, making it quite deep and comfortable for taller individuals.
+The most popular soaker according to our research is the Wyndham Rebecca as it offers a water depth of around 32 inches, making it quite deep and comfortable for taller individuals.

 When shopping for a new tub, consider the material options available to you and their pros and cons: